You only need 4 ingredients and 5 minutes to make this creamy white bean dip! Served with pita chips and veggies, it's a delicious snack or appetizer.

 - 2 teaspoons fresh rosemary leaves

-- In a food processor, pulse the cannellini beans, olive oil, lemon juice and zest, salt, and pepper until combined.
+- In a food processor, pulse the cannellini beans, olive oil, lemon juice and zest, garlic, salt, and pepper until combined.
 With the food processor running, slowly add the water and process until smooth.
 Blend in the fresh herbs, if desired.

 - Serve with veggies or pita.